-It's time to make decisions on the type of economy we want and plan strategically for it.
+It’s time to plan strategically for the type of economy we really want

 Covid 19 has forced us all to reconsider our view of the world.
 But I can report that my view of the strategic planning world hasn’t altered.
 I’m still in no doubt that sweeping changes are necessary.
 More than ever, the planning system needs leadership on the big issues.